By Mike Barnard

 While this wasn’t “shop floor testing” like Andy did, a couple of us analytical types at WEST SYSTEM wanted to put some hard numbers to this data.
-When Andy made up the cleavage strength samples, he made several more for us so we could do some of this testing ourselves.
+When Andy made up the cleavage strength samples of gelcoat over epoxy, he made several more for us so we could do some of this testing ourselves.

 Using an ASTM standard that is typically used for cored composites, and our MTS load frame, a force was exerted perpendicular to the bond line in order to cause failure.
 To determine the strength of the various bonds, we compared the amount of force required to cause each sample to fail.